MLRichter/receptive_field_analysis_toolbox/README.md

 In any way, RFAToolbox allows you to optimize your convolutional neural network architectures for efficiency, performance or a sweetspot between the two without the need for long-running trial-and-error sessions.

-## Citation

-If you use ReceptiveFieldAnalysisToolbox for your publication, please cite [1] and [2].

-[1] M.L.
-Richter, J. Schöning, A. Wiedenroth & U. Krumnack.
-Should You Go Deeper?
-Optimizing Convolutional Neural Network Architectures without Training.
-In International Conference On Machine Learning And Applications (ICMLA) 2021.
-IEEE.

-[2] M.L.
-Richter, J. Schöning, A. Wiedenroth & U. Krumnack.
-Receptive Field Analysis for Optimizing Convolutional Neural Network Architectures Without Training.
-In Deep Learning Applications 2022.
-Springer (InPress).

 ## Credits